Complete Guide to Company Registration in Russia

 This is the greatest popular form of firm entity in Russia and is suitable for small to medium-sized businesses.
 It has one or more partners, and the losses of the partners are restricted to the number of their capital contributions.

-This type of company is suitable for larger businesses and is characterised by the issuance of shares of stock to shareholders.
+This type of company is suitable for larger businesses and is characterized by the issuance of shares of stock to shareholders.
 The penalty of stakeholders is restricted to the significance of their shares.

 This type of entity is suitable for sole proprietors and allows for self-employment.
 The owner is fully liable for all losses and responsibilities of the firm.